 - including solitary bees.

-Why take part in the Great British Bee Count?
+Why I'm supporting the Great British Bee Count

 How does the Great British Bee Count work?

-Simple - you download our free app when we launch it on 19 May 2017.
-Get spotting bees in your garden or any other outdoor location, and use the app to tell us when and where you saw them.
-You can even send us a photo via the app.
+Simple - you download our free app and use it to identify and record bees in your garden or any other outdoor location.
+Add habitat, weather and location - and you can even send us a photo via the app.

 Who can take part?